Castel Giubileo: Boundaries

-To the west, Castel Giubileo borders with Zona Grottarossa (Z. LVI), from which is separated by the Tiber, up to the Ponte di Castel Giubileo (Grande Raccordo Anulare).
+To the west, Castel Giubileo borders the Zona Grottarossa (Z. LVI), separated by the Tiber, up to the Ponte di Castel Giubileo (Grande Raccordo Anulare).

 Historical subdivisions

 The frazioni of Colle Salario and Villa Spada belong to the territory of Castel Giubileo.

 Odonymy

 In addition to the odonyms of the area of Fidene (municipalities of Tuscany), Colle Salario (municipalities of Marche), streets and squares are mainly dedicated to actors and directors (particularly in the area of Serpentara) and to opera singers.
 In the frazione of Villa Spada, there is a group of streets named after religious personalities.
 Odonyms of the zone can be categorized as follows: